peterpot/openath.github.io/opendata.md

 We are also working with bodies in the sport to get key public or semi-public resources released formally as Open Data.
 For example:

- - <a href="https://data.lab.fiware.org/dataset/athletics-clubs-in-england-and-wales">Athletics Clubs in England and Wales</a>, a data set released by England Athletics at our request. ( License: <a href="http://opendefinition.org/licenses/cc-by/">cc-by-4.0</a>)
+ - <a href="https://data.lab.fiware.org/dataset/athletics-clubs-in-england-and-wales">Athletics Clubs in England and Wales</a>, a data set released by England Athletics at our request. ( License: <a href="http://opendefinition.org/licenses/cc-by/">CC-BY-4.0</a>).

- - <a href="http://www.howardgrubb.co.uk/athletics/data/wavacalc15.xls">Masters Age Grade Rankings (Road, 2015)</a>, used to work out how good a performance is for your age, were placed under a CC-BY-4.0 in February at our request.
-See the last tab of the above Excel sheet
+ - <a href="http://www.howardgrubb.co.uk/athletics/data/wavacalc15.xls">Masters Age Grade Rankings (Road, 2015)</a>, used to work out how good a performance is for your age, were placed under <a href="http://opendefinition.org/licenses/cc-by/">CC-BY-4.0</a> in February at our request.
+See the last tab of the above Excel sheet.
+We are waiting for World Masters Athletics to do the same with the Track and Field factors.

 If you know of other existing data sets which might help us, or you may be in a position to release some data, please contact us via opentrack@reportlab.com.